Haditha massacre: Reaction

 The coverup at Haditha reportedly began instantly.
 However, an Iraqi journalism student shot a video the day after of the bloodstained and bullet-riddled houses where the massacre had occurred.
 That video made its way to an Iraqi human rights group and finally to Tim McGirk, a correspondent from Time magazine.
 When Time made its first queries, the Marine spokesman, Capt.
 Jeffrey S. Pool, who had issued the first statement on Haditha as an action against terrorists months earlier, told reporters that they were falling for al-Qaida propaganda.
 'I cannot believe you're buying any of this,' he wrote in an e-mail.
 Nonetheless, word reached Lt.
 Gen. Peter W. Chiarelli, the second-highest-ranking U.S. military officer in Iraq, that there had been no investigation and he ordered one immediately.

 According to the Los Angeles Times, military and congressional sources distinguished between two squads: the original Marine squad involved in the explosion and shootings, and a Marine intelligence squad that took photos shortly after the shootings.
 According to LA Times sources, no investigation occurred until after a March 2006 Time magazine story alleging a massacre, even though the intelligence squad's photos were inconsistent with the Marine squad's report of a firefight.
-According to the LA Times story, military officials blamed the delay of the investigation on the Marine squad's efforts to cover up the events: ...Military officials say they believe the delay in beginning the investigation was a result of the squad's initial efforts to cover up what happened."
-However, both military and congressional sources said that the "intelligence team" that took photos after the firefight did not appear to participate in any improper action: ...Military and congressional sources said there was no indication that the members of the intelligence team did anything improper or delayed reporting their findings."
+According to the LA Times story, military officials blamed the delay of the investigation on the Marine squad's efforts to cover up the events.
+However, both military and congressional sources said that the "intelligence team" that took photos after the firefight did not appear to have participated in any improper action, nor delayed reporting their findings.